Tillage Verification

 Producer-reported tillage practices during the program reporting period are compared with Monitor API observed practices.
 A prioritization framework is applied to categorize agreements, disagreements and aggregations of disagreements to determine their status based on their impact, severity, and confidence level.

-For MRV Customers: Only fields and practices marked with this flag will be displayed in the program data review dashboard.
+* For MRV Customers: Only fields and practices marked with this flag will be displayed in the program data review dashboard.

 For MRV customers: Only MRV fields with signed contracts and complete data collection are analyzed.

-Step by Step process to flag conflicts
+Step by step process to identify tillage conflicts

 This section is mostly relevant for API customers, or MRV customers wanting to understand more about Regrow's conflict flagging logic.